RobertoDiaz221/PID-Adaptativo-Bajo-Demanda-Mediante-Redes-Neuronales/README.md

-# 🚀 EKF-SNPID: On-Demand Adaptive Control with Energy-Based Supervision
+# 🚀 Adaptative PID control triggered by dynamic model changes using Neural Networks
 DOI:  10.5281/zenodo.20736652

 This repository presents the implementation of an advanced control strategy for omnidirectional mobile robots (KUKA youBot).
 The core contribution is a **Single-Neuron PID Controller (SNPID)** whose gains are dynamically tuned through an **Extended Kalman Filter (EKF)**.
 The controller is designed to handle actuator saturation, moving obstacles, trajectory interruptions, and sudden payload variations.